 We thought 10-20 minutes would be fine and we could come back and wipe it off (just like we had done on our tile floors last week), but NO CAN DO.
 This stuff had hardened by the time we got back to wiping it off.

-We ended up having to come back and scrape the grout of the tiles later and it was a super tedious process (about 3.5 hours of both of us working on it), so be mindful of drying times.
+We ended up having to come back and scrape the grout off the tiles later and it was a super tedious process (about 3.5 hours of both of us working on it), so double check the drying times for your grout.
+We’ve never made this mistake again!

 To get rid of the hardened grout, Logan used this handy grout removal tool to scrape the hardened grout off of the tile and clean up the grout lines, while I used a razor blade.